Does Exercise Help Depression? Active Ways To Fight The Blues

 Medically reviewed by Majesty Purvis, LCMHC

-If you’re looking for depression-related benefits, you don’t necessarily have to pursue high-impact exercise.
+If you’re looking for the benefits of exercise for depression, you don’t necessarily have to pursue high-impact activity.
 A simple walk outdoors or a couple of bodyweight exercises can still help many to reap mental health benefits.

 While exercise isn't generally considered to be a cure-all for those suffering from depression, it can have a significant positive effect.
-Read on to learn more about other helpful supportive strategies, and the role that online therapy can play in managing symptoms of depression.
+Read on to learn more about other helpful supportive strategies and the role that online therapy can play in managing depression symptoms.

 Rawpixel